 What are the different routes to Indefinite Leave to Remain?

-Visas/routes which can lead to Indefinite Leave to Remain status include:
+The main visa routes that can currently lead to Indefinite Leave to Remain include:

 • Unmarried Partner Visa